buserror/libmui/README.md

 </center>

 ## Standard File
 It has the classic 'Open' a file dialog.
 Haven't needed the other one yet.
-This was one of the primary goals of the UI library to start with, so I spent quite a bit of time getting it 'right', and I'm quite happy with how it turned out.
+This was one of the primary goals of the UI library to start with, so I spent quite a bit of time getting it right, and I'm quite happy with how it turned out.
    - Could do with a 'Save' dialog (TODO).
    - It has an extra popup with the last few used directories.
    - You can use arrow keys, page up/down, and you can even type-ahead to the file you want, like in the old macOS!